 1/2 cup water

 In a medium saucepan, add the jalapenos, tomatillos, onion, vegetable bouillon cube, water, olive oil, vinegar, and garlic.

 Gently simmer for 30 minutes, turn off heat, and then let cool a bit.
 Add the cilantro and then blend with a stick blender (or blend in a food processor or blender).
-Stir in the Mexican crema and keep sauce warm over low heat.
+Stir in the Mexican crema and add salt, to taste.
+Keep sauce warm over low heat.

 I planted 8 jalapeno plants in my garden this year.
 So far they have survived the copious amounts of rain we have gotten, leaf-footed bugs, and hornworms.
 They are producing a fair amount of peppers, although they are not as hot as we would like.